-The Catalist board on SGX is the first sponsor-supervised listing platform in Asia, catering to both local and international companies.62 Its objective is to act as a catalyst for the growth of young companies by providing them with access to financing, with the hope of a subsequent transfer to the Mainboard.63 The listing process is accelerated due to less involvement of SGX in vetting listing applications.64 ecoWise was first listed on the Stock Exchange of Singapore Dealing and Automated Quotation (SESDAQ) in April 2003.
-On 9 May 2008, following the replacement of SESDAQ with Catalist, ecoWise transferred to the Mainboard.66
+The Catalist board on SGX is the first sponsor-supervised listing platform in Asia, catering to both local and international companies.
+Its objective is to act as a catalyst for the growth of young companies by providing them with access to financing, with the hope of a subsequent transfer to the Mainboard.
+The listing process is accelerated due to less involvement of SGX in vetting listing applications.

 Companies that meet the Mainboard requirements can list or remain on Catalist.
 Mainboard companies can also apply to transfer to Catalist.
 As such, companies can opt to list, remain, or transfer to Catalist, which have more liberal rules.
-65